FeatherCMS/feather/README.md

 Feather is a modular CMS system, you can add new modules as Swift package dependencies or place them under the Modules directory.

-Feather gives you just a few **core modules** that you can also disable, but it is recommended to keep them around.
+Feather gives you just a few **core modules**, they provide basic functionalies such as the route system, web frontend, admin interface or API layer.

-(e.g you only need an API, without web frontend or admin interface)

-- [System](https://github.com/FeatherCMS/system-module) - System functionalities, variables, run modes (install) and (later on) module management.
-- [User](https://github.com/FeatherCMS/user-module) - User authentication and role & permission based access control system.
-- [Api](https://github.com/FeatherCMS/api-module) - The API module is responsible for hooking up the public and private API endpoints.
-- [Admin](https://github.com/FeatherCMS/admin-module) - This module contains standard admin related interface elements and tools.
-- [Frontend](https://github.com/FeatherCMS/frontend-module) - Provides the frontend layout including web page and menu management.

-Every [other module](https://github.com/FeatherCMS?q=-module&type=&language=) can be completely removed (just alter the SPM dependency & configuration file).
+The usage of [other modules](https://github.com/FeatherCMS?q=-module&type=&language=) can be completely customized (just alter the SPM dependency & configuration file).

 💡 Feel free to fork this repository and create your own configuration as per needed.